Harry Greenberg

-Early years
+Life

-He was born in Brooklyn, New York in 1909.
-Greenberg and his parents were Jewish.
+Greenberg was born in Brooklyn, New York in 1909; to Jewish parents.
 On the streets of New York is where he met Siegel and 1930s Murder, Inc. leader Louis Buchalter.

-Alleged tie to organized crime

-His first known arrest was in September 1927 for drowning Benjamin Goldstein; he was arrested with two other low-level criminals named Joseph Lefkowitz and Irving Rubinzahl.
+His first known arrest was in September 1927 for the drowning of Benjamin Goldstein; he was arrested with two other low-level criminals named Joseph Lefkowitz and Irving Rubinzahl.
 Greenberg was acquitted, and only Lefkowitz was convicted for the crime and sentenced to the electric chair, although he was later acquitted.
-On 11 November, 1928, police raided a home and arrested Greenberg and Siegel, Harry Teitelbaum, Louis Kravitz, Philip Kovolick, Hyman Holtz, Joseph Stacher and Jacob Shapiro.
-Most of these men were the assassins and backbone of Murder Inc. The men met together to discuss their rival Waxey Gordon.
-In 1934, dynamite was dropped through the chimney of an office owned by Siegel on Grand Street, Manhattan as retribution for Siegel murdering rival bootleggers; luckily it had exploded too early before Siegel walked into the room although he and others were wounded.
+On November 11, 1928, police raided a home and arrested Greenberg and Siegel, Harry Teitelbaum, Louis Kravitz, Philip Kovolick, Hyman Holtz, Joseph Stacher, and Jacob Shapiro.
+Most of these men were the assassins and backbone of Murder Inc. The men had met together to discuss their rival Waxey Gordon.
+In 1934, dynamite was dropped through the chimney of an office owned by Siegel on Grand Street, Manhattan as retribution for Siegel murdering rival bootleggers; however, it had exploded too early before Siegel walked into the room, although he and others were wounded.
 Three days later, Louis and Andy Fabrizzo, who were members of Gordon's crew, were murdered and found near a distillery owned by Gordon.
-Shapiro, Stacher, Greenberg himself and Siegel were involved but it is alleged that only Siegel pulled the trigger.
+Greenberg, Shapiro, Stacher, and Siegel were involved but it is alleged that only Siegel pulled the trigger.
 In 1936, he was ordered by Louis "Lepke" Buchalter to lead a raid into the office of Needle Trades Workers Industrial Union, who were having a meeting at the time.